NangoliJude/reactAppWidget/README.md

 ## reactAppWidget
-Simple implementation of a widget and embedding it in another application.
+Simple implementation of a widget in react and embedding it in another application.

 App Installation
 - `npm i` install packages